lanl/LaGriT/docs/pages/docs/build.md

 ### Sample build scripts

-LaGriT can be compiled on most modern machines including Linux, Mac, and WINDOWS.
-LaGriT uses cmake to build with or without external libraries such as Seacas Exodus.
+LaGriT can be compiled on most modern machines including Linux, and Mac.
+WINDOWS is still under development, but pre-cmake versions were successful under Cygwin.
+LaGriT now uses cmake to build with or without external libraries such as Seacas Exodus.

 The most recent instructions can be found on the github pages.